carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ~~~
 {: .output}

+> ## Nextflow specific and workflow specific parameters
+> Command line parameters that start with a single dash e.g., `-resume`,
+> are parameters specifically for Nextflow to interpret.
+> Command line parameters that start with a double dash e.g., `--samples`,
+> are parameters to your workflow script and can be accessed via
+> the `params.<variable>` variable.
+{: .callout}

 ## work directory

 By default the pipeline results are cached by default in the directory `work` where the pipeline is launched.